jonas-kell/master-thesis-documents/README.md

 ## Pre-Release

-This currently only contains the finisehd Report and Presentation held at Augsburg University on the 15th of May 2024.
+This currently only contains the finished Report and Presentation held at the University of Augsburg on the 15th of May 2024.

 The Thesis is not yet available, therefor final usage instructions are not completed.